kiran-sumant/ObsidianKM/Academic/Academic notes/Tumour gene expression signature in primary melanoma predicts long-term outcomes.md

 > > - All the above
 > > - All the above + Tumour Infiltrating Lymphocyte (TIL) count

+Cam-121 Negatively correlates with TIL count.

+## Machine Learning

+R was used!!!
+- Labelled for training
+- One-Hot Encoding was used to convert covariate data to numeric dummy variables
+- Variance Stabilizing Transformation (VST) used to transform both training and testing datasets for gene-expression data
+-

 ## Related Links
 [Melanoma Transcriptomics Source Data](https://github.com/Manikgarg/MelanomaTranscriptomics/tree/master/Source_Data)